NaokiHori/Pendulum/docs/source/example/main.rst

    \vel_{\ia}^{n},

 on the other hand, a clear increasing trend is observed.

 In short, as long as a fully-explicit scheme is adopted to update the angular velocity, there is not way to conserve the total energy.
-A simple remedy is, of course, to make :math:`\delta t` smaller.
+Although a simple remedy is of course to make :math:`\delta t` smaller, it is impractical to reduce the residual to a rounding error.